JingwenLu96/ccps530_final_project/README.md

         </ul>
     </nav>
  ```
- * Design the title page as you wish, I have used the Jumbotron component and added a button on top
+ * Designing the title page as you wish, I have used the Jumbotron component and added a button on top
  ```
      <div class="jumbotron jumbotron-fluid">
             <div class="container">